ShreyasKR8/Restaurant-Page/README.md

 # Restaurant-Page

-This project creates a dynamic restaurant homepage using JavaScript and webpack.
+This project is part of "The Odin Project" course and creates a dynamic restaurant homepage using JavaScript and webpack.
+It was mainly focused on learning webpack and JavaScript module bundling.
+Styling and other design details are minimal and are not the primary focus of this project.

 ## Installation